bitcoinheiro/btc-sweep/README.md

 This document provides the complete user guide and technical specifications for the Bitcoin Offline Sweeper tool.
 This utility is designed for high-security environments, allowing users to compose and sign simple Sweep Bitcoin transactions from WIF keys on air-gapped/offline hardware for future broadcasting.

-**WARNING**: Private keys grant total control over your funds.
+**⚠️ WARNING**: Private keys grant total control over your funds.
 Only use this tool in a trusted, malware-free environment.
 Always verify destination addresses twice.

 ## **Files**